-PRINTING OF AGREEMENT
+ARTICLE 43 DISTRIBUTION OF AGREEMENT

 - 43.1 The College will post the Agreement electronically on the College's website, which will ensure that employees will have electronic access to the Agreement.
-The College will provide a copy to the Union in electronic format.
+The College will provide a copy to the Union in an ADA compliant electronic format (Word document).
 The Union will be responsible for the printing and distribution of the Agreement to shop stewards. - 43.2 Employees with disabilities may request an accessible copy of this Agreement.
 The College and the Union will share the expense of producing such copies, if requested.

-ENTIRE AGREEMENT
+ARTICLE 44 ENTIRE AGREEMENT